Popstars Live

-Popstars Live was an Australian music talent show television program similar to Australian Idol that aired on the Seven Network in early 2004.
+Popstars Live is an Australian music talent show television program similar to Australian Idol that aired on the Seven Network in early 2004.
 It was an evolution of the original Popstars TV show which aired between 2000 and 2002 on Seven.
 The show spawned a single and album that made the ARIA charts in April that year.

 Popstars Live premiered on the Seven Network in February 2004.
-It was scheduled to run for 16 weeks and was originally slated to air on Sunday and Wednesday nights.
+It was scheduled to run for sixteen weeks and was originally slated to air on Sunday and Wednesday nights.
 During its short run Popstars Live had a troubled history, with two key personnel, Christine Anu and John Paul Young, leaving the program in April 2004 while others have publicly expressed their own concerns about the show.
 The show was also a ratings failure.

 Origins

 Popstars Live was based on the original Popstars, a reality television program that was broadcast on the Seven Network between 2000 and 2002.
 The aim of that program was to select members for a group or a solo singer and follow the process of recording a single and/or album and the subsequent promotion of the record made by the artists.

 The Australian TV show saw the creation of three acts which enjoyed initial success: